uiuc-cs-ksp/mct/README.md

 Getting Started
 --
 1. MCT is built using Maven (Java SE6), so start by downloading [maven 2.2.1](http://maven.apache.org/download.html)
+2. Clone the git repository `git clone https://github.com/nasa/mct.git` into a local folder (referred to as `MCT_HOME`).
-2. Run mvn -N install from the superpom directory
+3. Run `mvn -N install` from the `MCT_HOME/superpom` directory.
-3. Run `mvn clean install -Dmaven.test.skip=true -Ddistribution` from the platform-assembly directory
+4. Run `mvn clean install -Dmaven.test.skip=true -Ddistribution` from the `MCT_HOME/platform-assembly` directory.
    1. If Maven complains about missing dependencies org.eclipse:equinox-osgi:jar:3.5.1 or org.eclipse:equinox-osgi-services:jar:3.2.0, download the JARs for the two plugins from http://archive.eclipse.org/equinox/drops/R-3.5.1-200909170800/index.php.
 Then follow the instructions Maven provides for installing the JARs.
-4. The platform distribution can be found in the target directory
+5. The platform distribution archive can be found in the `MCT_HOME/platform-assembly/target` directory.
+6. Extract the distribution archive, i.e. `mct-platform-1.8b4-dist.tar.gz` to the directory you wish to install MCT.
+   The subdirectory `mct-platform-1.8b4` will be created from the archive (referred to as `MCT_DIST`).
+7. Run `mct.sh` from the `MCT_DIST/bin` directory to start MCT.

 Working on MCT
 --